George Palmer (composer): Early life and education

-Career in law

 After graduating, Palmer joined a city law firm where he specialised in commercial law.
 He developed expertise in oil and mineral exploration law at a time when the resources boom was just beginning in Australia.
 Within two years of graduation, he became a partner of his law firm.

 He became a barrister in 1974, again specialising in commercial law, and built up a successful practice.
 He was appointed a Queen's Counsel in 1986 and appeared throughout Australia as leading counsel in many of the large commercial cases in the 1990s.
 In 2001, he was appointed a judge of the Supreme Court of New South Wales.

 In June 2011, Palmer retired from the court to devote himself full-time to composition.

-Emergence as a composer
+Music career

 In 2002, when it became clear that his father did not have long to live, Palmer recorded privately some of his works so that his father could hear his music.
 By coincidence the recordings came to the attention of the Australian Broadcasting Corporation (ABC).

 In 2004, ABC Classic FM broadcast live a concert of his music at the Eugene Goossens Hall in Sydney and ABC TV later that year featured him in Australian Story.

-Since then, ABC Classics has released two CDs of his music.
+Since then, ABC Classics has released CDs of his music.
 Attraction of Opposites (2005) features music for strings.
 Exaltate Dominum (2007), with Cantillation and Sinfonia Australis, conducted by Paul Stanhope, includes his Christmas Mass A Child Is Born, Three Psalms, The Canticles of Advent and other works for choir and soloists.

-Since his emergence as a composer, Palmer has received many commissions.
+Palmer has received many commissions.
 His works include: a string quintet, Not Going Quietly, premiered by the Sydney Omega Ensemble in 2007; Concerto for Two Clarinets and Chamber Orchestra, performed by Dimitri Ashkenazy, David Rowden and the Sydney Omega Ensemble; Concertino for Two Guitars for Slava and Leonard Grigoryan and The Queensland Orchestra; a symphonic suite, The Beancounter, for the West Australian Youth Orchestra; a symphonic fantasia, Incandescence, for the Christchurch Symphony Orchestra conducted by Tom Woods; a song cycle for baritone and piano, Letters from a Black Snake, commissioned for the opening of the Sidney Nolan Retrospective at the Art Gallery of New South Wales and the National Gallery of Victoria; a piano quartet, The Way It Is, for the Seraphim Trio, a clarinet sonata, Black, White and a Little Blue, premiered in the Utzon Room at the Sydney Opera House by David Rowden in 2010.
-His works have been performed by orchestras and chamber groups in Australia, the United States and Europe and receive frequent airplay on classical music stations.
+His works have been performed by orchestras and chamber groups in Australia, the United States, and Europe, and receive frequent airplay on classical music stations.